Need Assistance? 01384 442752 (UK)

 Event management involves the management of any occasion that happens at a given time.
 Management of an event can be a complex and involved task, depending, of course, on the type and size of the event.
 Although extremely large events such as the Olympic Games require many years of preparation to succeed, the planning and preparation phase of any event will always require at least 60 – 80% of the total time involved in staging the event.
 The same principals will apply no matter how small or large the event being planned.

-Events have become a way of life in today’s society, and are used to recognise special occasions whether public or private.
+Events have become a way of life in today’s society and are used to recognise special occasions whether public or private.
 Most societies throughout the world use organised events as a form of expression, whether it is for public grief, private celebration, as a show of strength or solidarity, to welcome others and so on.
 Today, organised events are used to help create business image, launch products, and to celebrate milestones and change.
 Organised events can also reflect a society’s position in the world or demonstrate public opinion.
 For instance, public response to incidents that occur in their own country or internationally may also instigate an organised event (e.g. fund raising for a natural disaster).

-Events can be profound and moving (e.g. inauguration of a country’s new leader) or be a mark of respect for lives lost through earthquakes, flood, war or other dramatic occurrence.
+Events can be profound and moving (e.g. inauguration of a country’s new leader) or be a mark of respect for lives lost through earthquakes, flood, war or other dramatic occurrences.
 They can be intimate and private (e.g. a wedding), or a large public celebration (e.g. federation, a coronation, independence etc.).
 Whether large or small, these events present an opportunity for a well-organised Event Manager to take a leading role.

 Career Opportunities